Saving Mr. Banks: Development

 With Disney's backing, the production team was given access to 36 hours of Travers' audio recordings of herself, the Shermans, and co-writer Don DaGradi that were produced during the development of Mary Poppins, in addition to letters written between Disney and Travers from the 1940s through the 1960s.
 Richard M. Sherman also worked on the film as a music supervisor and shared his side of his experiences working with Travers on Mary Poppins.
-Initially, Hancock had reservations about Disney's involvement with the film, believing that the studio would edit the screenplay in their co-founder's favor.
+Initially, Hancock had reservations about Disney's involvement with the film, believing that the studio would edit the screenplay in their co-founders favor.
 However, Marcel admitted that the studio "specifically didn't want to come in and sanitize it or change Walt in any way."
 Hancock elaborated, "I was still worried that they might want to chip away at Walt a little bit ...
-I thought the portrayal of Walt was fair and human so I came in and they said, 'No, we like it.'
+I thought the portrayal of Walt was fair and human, so I came in and they said, 'No, we like it.'
 But still, every step of the way, I had my fist balled up behind my back ready to fight in case it happened, but it didn't."
-Although the filmmakers did not receive any creative interference from Disney regarding Walt Disney's depiction, the studio did request that they omit any onscreen inhalation of cigarettes (a decision that Hanks himself disagreed with) due to the company's policy of not directly depicting smoking in films released under the Walt Disney Pictures banner, and to avoid receiving an R-rating from the Motion Picture Association of America.
+Although the filmmakers did not receive any creative interference from Disney regarding Walt Disney's depiction, the studio did request that they omit any onscreen inhalation of cigarettes (a decision that Hanks himself disagreed with) due to the company's policy of not directly depicting smoking in films released under the Walt Disney Pictures banner, and to avoid receiving an R-rating from the Motion Picture Association.
 Instead, Disney is shown extinguishing a lit cigarette in one scene, stating that nobody can see him smoking due to the effect it would have on his image.
 Additionally, his notorious smoker's cough is heard off-screen several times throughout the film.